How To Remove Someone From A Mortgage

 Steps for removing a name from a mortgage

-Whatever the reason might be, if you are wondering how to remove someone from a mortgage, the process is actually very straightforward as long as all parties are in agreement.
+Whatever the reason might be, if you’re wondering how to remove someone from a mortgage, the process can actually be very straightforward as long as all parties are in agreement and the numbers stack up.
 Here are the steps to consider:

 Step one: Assess your situation

-The first thing you should do is thoroughly assess the situation.
+The first thing you should do is thoroughly assess the overall situation.
 Are all parties in agreement?
-Is there an ability to transfer financial responsibility, can the mortgage be transferred to an individual without impacting repayment?
-Make sure you are aware of the risks and implications and ask for clarification on anything you are not sure on.
+Is there an ability to transfer financial responsibility, can the mortgage be transferred to an individual without impacting repayments?
+Make sure you are aware of the risks and implications and ask for clarification on anything you’re not sure on.

 Step two: Speak to your mortgage broker

 The next step is to review your current mortgage terms and speak with your mortgage broker.
-A mortgage broker will help you understand whether you have the financial capacity to take on the mortgage independently and may undertake affordability checks to verify your income, expenses and credit history.
-They will also discuss the property valuation and LTV requirements lenders will have.
+A mortgage broker will help you understand whether you have the financial capacity to take on the mortgage independently and will undertake affordability checks to verify your income, expenses and credit history.
+They will also discuss the property valuation and loan to value (LTV) requirements lenders will have.
+They’ll also give you an indication of whether stamp duty may be payable.
+There are circumstances where the transfer of equity will be exempt from stamp duty, but also many occasions where tax is payable.
+It’s important to understand the potential implications from the outset.

 Step three: Refinance or remortgage